 Virtual reality.
 Bionic exoskeletons.
 Synthetic teeth and eyes.
 DNA typewriters.
 Mind uploading.
 3D printing new bodies.
 Technophysio evolution.
 Technological precognition.
 Once considered the stuff of human over-imagination, these are just a few of the big ideas making a profound leap into reality at an unfathomable rate.

-Former guest Steven Kotler is a New York Times bestselling author, an award-winning journalist, and the co-founder/director of research for the Flow Genome Project.
+Former guest Steven Kotler is a New York Times bestselling author, an award-winning journalist, and the co-founder/director of research for the Flow Research Collective.
 He’s one of the world’s leading experts on ultimate human performance, and he revisits The Art of Charm to talk to us about his new book, Tomorrowland, and how the far-out future of sci-fi is swiftly becoming sci-fact.